Assistance programs Washington County Minnesota and Stillwater.

 Emergency financial help from churches, government social services in Stillwater Washington County, charities, or non-profits can help low income families.
 Find how to apply for grants to help with rent, mortgage payments or security deposits in the Stillwater region.
-Also find financial aid for heating or utility bills along with free food from pantries.
+Also find financial help for heating or utility bills along with free food from pantries.
 Find how and where to get assistance with bills in Stillwater MN and the county below.

 Washington County Minnesota programs also offer free items to low-income families.
 This includes gasoline vouchers, free medical or dental care, transportation, back to school supplies and other assistance in a crisis.
-During the winter months, there are seasonal items like free winter coats or Christmas toys for goods.
+During the winter months, there are seasonal items like free winter boots or coats or Christmas toys for goods.
 Or learn about warm weather homeless shelters in the community.

-Resources and organizations that assist low and moderate income residents
+Financial assistance programs that help low and moderate income residents

 The Community Action Partnership of Washington - Ramsey County has several programs that can help low to moderate income people make it through a difficult period.
 They offer the federal government funded Low Income Home Energy Assistance Program (LIHEAP), self-sufficiency programs, and energy conservation resources, job training, and other aid.